The 60th anniversary of Malta’s independence was celebrated with a reception at the Divan Hotel.

 SHARED MEDITERRANEAN IDENTITY

-Ekinci continued by expressing that both countries share a Mediterranean identity: “This identity requires us to be more tolerant, respectful, and open-minded toward different cultures.
+Ekinci stressed that both countries share a Mediterranean identity: “This identity requires us to be more tolerant, respectful, and open-minded toward different cultures.
 This approach also facilitates positive and constructive interactions between people.
-There are many areas of common interest, such as maritime affairs, infrastructure, and construction.
-We see great opportunities ahead, and we are determined to make the most of these possibilities.
+There are areas of common interest, such as maritime affairs, infrastructure, and construction.
+We see great opportunities ahead and are determined to make the most of these possibilities.
 We are fully committed to enhancing this cooperation.
-Türkiye is already a significant investor in Malta, with investments by Turkish companies amounting to 2 billion USD so far.
+Türkiye is already a significant investor in Malta, with investments by Turkish companies amounting to 2 billion USD.
 Likewise, I can proudly say that, as of last year, our bilateral trade volume has exceeded 1 billion USD.”

 DEVELOPMENT IN BILATERAL RELATIONS